urbanjost/M_CLI2/README.md

    M_CLI2(3f) is a Fortran module that will crack the command line when given a prototype string that looks very much like an invocation of the program.
-A call to get_args(3f) or one of its varients is then made for each parameter name to set the variables appropriately in the program.
+A call to get_args(3f) or one of its variants is then made for each parameter name to set the variables appropriately in the program.